 Accessibility resources are available at pratt.edu/accessibility.
 We recommend that all students who may benefit from registering with the LAC complete their registration before the start of the program For specific questions or concerns about accommodations for PreCollege students please contact LAC@pratt.edu and PreCollege@pratt.edu

 Tools and Resources

-Your OneKey is your user name and password for e-services available throughout the campus.
+Your Pratt OneKey is your username and password for e-services available throughout the campus.
 A Pratt OneKey allows students access to a large variety of software and tools during their time at Pratt.
 OneKeys are generated automatically and login details will be provided to the email address on file for students once their registration has been completed

 Supplies and Materials

 PreCollege students are responsible for purchasing their own materials and supplies for classes, unless otherwise indicated.
 Due to the variety of classes offered, PreCollege is unable to provide a generic supply list.
-Typically, PreCollege will share supply lists with students before class begins or students will be asked to purchase materials after the first class.
+PreCollege will share supply lists with students before class begins or students will be asked to purchase materials after the first class.
 Students should anticipate spending approximately $200 per course on supplies and materials.

 Homework and Assignments

 PreCollege classes are academically rigorous and are modeled after Pratt’s undergraduate programs.
-Successful program completion requires students to complete all coursework, including assignments outside of class hours.
-Students taking non-credit classes can expect to spend a couple of hours outside of class on homework.
+Successful program completion requires all students to complete coursework, including assignments outside of class hours.
+Students taking noncredit classes can expect to spend a couple of hours outside of each class session on homework.
 Students taking classes for elective college credit can expect the duration of homework assignments to be equivalent to class hours.
 During the residential summer program, students will only have access to their studios during class and scheduled studio hours.
 Students should review their full syllabus and plan to complete all assignments during these scheduled times.